dakshita-git/FSD-JS/README.md

+# Full Stack Development Training - JavaScript Content
-This repository contains all the JavaScript content taught in Full Stack Development Training classes
+This repository contains all the JavaScript materials covered during the Full Stack Development Training classes.
+It serves as a comprehensive reference and learning resource for students and developers.